Earthquakes on April 3, 2026

 35.0 km---✓ ReviewedUSGS →

-On April 3, 2026, worldwide seismic activity registered a magnitude 4.3 earthquake 114 km WNW of Ternate, Indonesia at 23:02 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 5.6 earthquake that occurred about 23 hours earlier.
-This was a shallow crustal earthquake, focused at 35.0 km depth.
-Geolocation places the event at 1.331°N, 126.507°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The USGS recorded this magnitude 4.3 earthquake 114 km WNW of Ternate, Indonesia at 23:02 UTC on April 3, 2026.
+It arrived roughly 23 hours after a larger magnitude 5.6 mainshock in the same 20 km area, placing it within the typical aftershock window.
+At a depth of 35.0 km, the event was shallow crustal.
+The epicenter is at 1.331°, 126.507°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03